 The set S has a topological structure: S corresponds to an abstract simplicial complex.
-An abstract simplicial complex [Mun84] is a collection S of finite nonempty set such that if A is an element of S, so is every nonempty subset of A. The element A of S is called a simplex of S; its dimension is one less that the number of its element.
+An abstract simplicial complex [Mun84] is a collection S of finite nonempty set such that if A is an element of S, so is every nonempty subset of S. The element S of S is called a simplex of S; its dimension is one less that the number of its element.
 The dimension of S is the largest dimension of one of its simplices.
-Each nonempty subset of A is called a face and the vertex set V(S), defined by the union of the one point elements of S, corresponds to the elementary functional parts of the system S. The abstract simplicial complex notion generalizes the idea of graph: a simplex of dimension 1 is an edge that links two vertices, a simplex d of dimension 2 can be thought of as a surface whose boundaries are the simplices of dimension 1 included in d, etc.
+Each nonempty subset of S is called a face and the vertex set S defined by the union of the one point elements of S, corresponds to the elementary functional parts of the system S. The abstract simplicial complex notion generalizes the idea of graph: a simplex of dimension 1 is an edge that links two vertices, a simplex d of dimension 2 can be thought of as a surface whose boundaries are the simplices of dimension 1 included in d, etc.

 Our proposal is to specify a discrete dynamical system starting from its interaction structure.
-Our idea is to define directly the set S with its topological structure and to specify the evolution function h by specifying the set S_i^t and the functions h_i^t .
+Our idea is to define directly the set \mathcal{S} with its topological structure and to specify the evolution function h by specifying the set S_i^t and the functions h_i^t .
 The result is an experimental programming language called MGS.
-In

-MGS, the interaction structure S is defined as a new kind of data structures called topological collections and a set of functions h_i^t together with the specification of the S_i^t for a given t are called transformation.
+In MGS, the interaction structure \mathcal{S} is defined as a new kind of data structures called topological collections and a set of functions h_i^t together with the specification of the S_i^t for a given t are called transformation.
 A transformation is a function defined by the cases S_i^t .

 This abstract approach has two main advantages.
-The first one is that it enables the easy specification of dynamical systems with a dynamical structure $(DS)^2$.
+The first one is that it enables the easy specification of dynamical systems with a dynamical structure (DS)2.
 In such systems, the phase space cannot be defined a priori and must be computed jointly with the state of the system (in other word, the set of states must be an observable of the system itself, see [Gia03]).
-The second advantage is that this abstract approach enables an homogeneous and uniform handling of several computational models including CA, lattice gas automata, abstract chemistry, Lindenmayer systems and several other abstract reduction systems.
+The second advantage is that this abstract approach enables an homogeneous and uniform handling of several computational models including CA, lattice gas automata, abstract chemistry, Lindenmayer systems, Paun systems and several other abstract reduction systems.

 The rest of the paper is organized as follows.
 We begin with a short introduction to the MGS experimental programming language, through the notions of topological collection and transformation.
-Then, section 3 illustrates the application of these notions on a simple CA. The same diffusion-aggregation process is considered on two increasingly more complex topologies.
+Then, section 3 illustrates the application of these notions on a simple CA. The same diffusion-aggregation process is considered on a set of increasingly more complex topologies.
+We conclude the section by an example of the use of an exotic topology in the modeling of a diffusion process in a rod at the level of the particles.
 Finally, we review some related works and the perspectives opened by this research.